jbennie/sugar/doc/src/js/classes/SGoogleSearch.md

 ## Settings

-Here's the list of available settings.
+Here's the list of available setting(s).

 ### num